vazco/universe-modules/README.md

 Some Meteor packages are compatible with Universe Modules and also register nice module names in SystemJS

-An example could be `universe:react-bootstrap`.
+An example could be [universe:react-bootstrap](https://atmospherejs.com/universe/react-bootstrap).
 Once added to Meteor project, you can write:

     import { Button } from 'bootstrap';